+elcome to the 2019-2020

-Welcome to the 2018-2019 Discovery Series in the Victoria Theatre at Victoria Theatre Association.
-We are very excited to be your education partner in providing professional arts experiences to you and your students!
+Discovery Series at Dayton

+Live.
+We are very excited to

+be your education partner in providing

+professional arts experiences to you and

+your students!

 I am thrilled that Mr. C is bringing his unique perspective on S.T.E.A.M.
 (Science, Technology, Engineering, Arts, Math) to the Victoria Theatre.
 He is one of PBS's Learning Media Digital Innovators and has a passion for bringing science into the classroom in a fun, exciting, and musically-infused way.
 This brand-new show, having its world premiere here in Dayton, and we could not be more excited that you and your students are here to be inspired!

 The information and activities in this resource guide have been carefully crafted to help you and your students explore the many ways a live theatre experience can open up learning opportunities.
 Grade level icons will help you determine which activities are good for students, too.
-And don't forget to take advantage of the local resources listed inside to extend the play-going experience and make even more curricular connections for you and your students.
+And don't forget to take advantage of the local resources listed inside to extend the playgoing experience and make even more curricular connections for you and your students.
 Thank you again and welcome!
-Gary Minyard Vice President of Education & Engagement